 Fort Hays State University > About FHSU > Academic Divisions > College of Health and Life Sciences > Department of Communication Disorders > Student Organizations

 At FHSU, getting involved in student organizations is a key ingredient for your successful academic experience.
 Joining a club related to your major gives you the chance to explore the career field more fully, network with professionals, gain leadership experience and make a difference in the community around you.

 NSSLHASLP students are encouraged to become members of the National Student Speech-Language Hearing Association (NSSLHA).
 This group typically meets once a month, and it gives you a wonderful opportunity to meet other students in the major.
 The organization participates in a variety of service activities, such as sponsoring the Ellis County Spelling Bee.
 There are also opportunities to travel with the organization to state and national conventions related to Communication Disorders.
-For more information, contact Dr. Fred Britten, faculty advisor.
+For more information, contact Dr. Fred Britten or Ms. Celina Fisher, faculty advisors.